bensallen/duocli/README.md

 **--username, -u**="": username

-### remove
+### delete

-remove user and any attached phones
+delete user and any attached phones

-**--phone, -P**: remove any phones found attached to the user before removing the user
+**--phone, -P**: delete any phones found attached to the user before deleting the user

 **--username, -u**="": username, can be specified multiple times